 But the federal government and the state of Connecticut have worked hard to end long-term vet homelessness.

-In 2015-16, five percent of our guests were vets.
-This number is down from 11 percent a few years ago.
+In 2018-19, we served approximately 40 veterans through our Vet house and low-barrier shelter.
 We work closely with them to make sure they know about all the benefits and assistance for which they’re eligible.

 HHC's Vet House